ENVENTIVE® CONCEPT: AUTOMOTIVE

 Problems: The force delivered by the user on the lever must fall between a minimum and maximum value.
-This way, the system provides stability and at the same time avoids excessive wearing of the components.
+In this way, the system provides stability and at the same time avoids excessive wearing of the components.

 Solution: Run a Tolerance In Motion study (TIM) combined with a force equilibrium.

-Benefits: Study the evolution of forces and their tolerance intervals along a kinematic
+Benefits: Study the evolution of forces and their tolerance intervals along a kinematics.

-Solution: Run a Combined Tolerance Analysis to see on a single report the X and Y position of the pedal
+Solution: Run a Combined Tolerance Analysis to see the X and Y position of the pedal in a single report.

-Benefits: The user simply modifies a set of input parameters to change the amount of pins of the connector
+Benefits: The user simply modifies a set of input parameters to change the amount of pins in the connector.

 Example on how to improve product robustness

-Let’s see how Enventive Concept ensure product tolerances remain within their functional limits…
+Let’s see how Enventive Concept ensures product tolerances remain within their functional limits…

 |Switch must work within specific forces (30 ± 20%)||1) Too low means that accidental operation is possible|